Roman Catholicism – Is it the “Original Church”? (No)

 This didn’t mean that the Pharisees and Sadducees were wrong on every point of doctrine, of course, very few false religious groups are wrong about everything.
 But both of these sects of Judaism were off on enough important points that Christ warned the disciples to guard against their teachings in general.
 One problem with both groups is that they were perversely legalistic.
 Furthermore, the Pharisees deviated from Scripture in favor of tradition or philosophizing (Matthew 23:16-22, Mark 7:1–23, & Luke 11:42) while the Sadducees argued that there was no resurrection of the dead and neither angels nor demons (Acts 23:8).
 Needless to say, each of these flawed mindsets would negatively affect a disciple’s spiritual health.

-All of this demolishes the idea of legitimacy based on lineage; it also establishes that…
+All of this demolishes the idea of legitimacy based on physical lineage; it also establishes that…

 Faithfulness to the God-breathed Scriptures is the True Basis for Authenticity

 Anyone who is of God will love the Living Word – Jesus Christ – who came from the Father, as well as love the written Word because the Living Word and the written Word are in agreement.
 Both are “truth” (John 14:6 & 17:17).
 This explains a rule that Paul & Apollos had in their service: “Do not go beyond what is written” (1 Corinthians 4:6) (see this article for details).